platformsh/platformsh-docs/src/overview/how-it-works.md

 3. Finally, run the “build hook” from the configuration file.
 The build hook is simply one or more shell commands that you write to finish creating your production code base.
 That could be compiling Sass files, running a Gulp or Grunt script, rearranging files on disk, compiling an application in a compiled language, or whatever else you want.
 Note that at this point all you have access to is the file system; there are no services or other databases available.

 Once all of that is completed, we freeze the file system and produce a read-only container image.
-That container is the final build artefact: A reliable, repeatable snapshot of your application, built the way you want, with the environment you want.
+That container is the final build artifact: A reliable, repeatable snapshot of your application, built the way you want, with the environment you want.

 Because  container configuration (both for your application and its underlying services) is exclusively based on your configuration files, and your configuration files are managed through Git, we know that a given container has a 1:1 relationship with a Git commit.
 That means builds are always repeatable.
 It also means we can, if we detect that there are no changes that would affect a given container, simply skip the build step entirely and reuse the existing container image, saving a great deal of time.